alexdlaird/amazon-orders/README.md

 ```

 If desired fields are populated as `None`, set `full_details=True` (or pass `--full-details` to the `history` command),
-since by default it is `False` (it will slow down querying).
+since by default it is `False` (enabling slows down querying).
 Have a look at the [Order](https://amazon-orders.readthedocs.io/api.html#amazonorders.entity.order.Order)
 entity's docs to see what fields are only populated with full details.

 ### Automating Authentication